The rooftop terrace and the suite technology tell the same story: considered, thorough, expensive.

 The rooms are among the most technologically sophisticated in Manhattan.
 Each features a bedside control panel managing lighting scenes, temperature, entertainment, and privacy settings with a precision that suggests an engineer stayed here often and left notes.
 The bathrooms extend this logic: heated floors, mirror-embedded television screens, and soaking tubs positioned to face the city.
 The suites add sitting rooms, dedicated dining areas, and the kind of wardrobe space that assumes you have brought more than a carry-on.

-The rooftop — Salon de Ning — is the hotel's social anchor and one of the genuine attractions of Midtown's evening landscape.
-Styled after a 1930s Shanghai supper club, it offers unobstructed views of the Manhattan skyline from a covered terrace that stays open ten months of the year.
+The rooftop, now Pen Top Bar and Terrace, is the hotel's social anchor and one of the genuine attractions of Midtown's evening landscape.
+Reopened after a top-to-bottom redesign by Bill Rooney Studio that retired the old 1930s-Shanghai-styled Salon de Ning, it pairs two open-air terraces with an interior bar under an operable louvered roof, so the Fifth Avenue skyline views now work year-round rather than ten months of it.
 The cocktails are excellent; the view earns a separate entry on the evening's agenda.
-Below, The Clement restaurant operates a kitchen serious enough to be a destination in its own right, with a wine programme that reflects the hotel's understanding of what its guests drink.
+Below, The Clement restaurant, under executive chef Malte Kontor, runs a kitchen serious enough to be a destination in its own right, with a wine programme that reflects the hotel's understanding of what its guests drink.

 The Peninsula Spa occupies an upper floor with a 25-metre pool, whirlpool, steam rooms, and treatment rooms booked weeks in advance.
 The fitness centre is serious rather than decorative.
 Staff-to-guest ratios here are among the highest in the city, which translates into a quality of anticipatory service that is easier to experience than to describe.